prav0761/Effect-of-Public-Health-Measures-on-Flu/README.md

 We used the r2 score as a model evaluation, The r2 score is suitable because we can assess if the public policies can explain the variance present in the flu transmission.

+## Result

+Results: Influenza burden was significantly related to school preventative policies, mask-wearing prevalence, and community mobility levels four weeks prior.
+Increasing school preventative policies  from moderate to high levels was associated with 14% lower ILIp, increasing mask-wearing by 10% was associated with 7.7% lower ILIp, and increasing community mobility by 10% was associated with 3.9% higher ILIp.
+We estimated significant variability in the magnitude of effects across states but found that the direction of the effects was largely consistent.
+Conclusions:

+## Findings
+Our results suggest that school-based policies, face masks, and efforts to reduce community mobility could help mitigate the spread of seasonal or pandemic influenza.
+However, the implementation of COVID-19 NPIs included in this analysis is often correlated, and a deeper analysis is required to obtain precise individual efficacy estimates.
+We are conducting a follow-up analysis to validate our findings using influenza hospital admissions as the primary outcome.